Shifted Contact Structures on Differentiable Stacks: -Shifted Contact Structures

-(see \cite{AC:RUTHs} for the analogous construction of the \emph{dual RUTH} but beware of the sign as we follow a different convention!).
-Hence the adjoint complex \eqref{eq:adjoint_mor_ker_0} of the Morita kernel can be completed to the $L$-adjoint RUTH (see Remark \ref{rem:MK_RUTH}).
-We will also need the $2$-term RUTH corresponding to the VBG $(DL \rightrightarrows DL_M; G \rightrightarrows M)$ (see Appendix \ref{app:RUTH}).
-The Morita curvature can be promoted to a morphism of RUTHs
+between the Morita kernel and its twisted dual RUTH which we are looking for.
+To see this we will also need the $2$-term RUTH corresponding to the VBG $(DL \rightrightarrows DL_M; G \rightrightarrows M)$ (see Appendix \ref{app:RUTH}).

-between the Morita kernel and its adjoint complex.
-Besides $\Phi_0$, which is given by the Morita curvature $\mc_\theta$, $\Phi$ possesses just one more structure section: